CEIDatUGA/COVID-19-DATA/README.md

 ## US data
 **US_wikipedia_cases_fatalities/UScases_by_state_wikipedia.csv**: Number of new cases in a state by day. </br>
 **US_wikipedia_cases_fatalities/USfatalities_by_state_wikipedia.csv**: Number of new case fatalities in a state by day.  </br>

 **us-state-intervention-data/stateInterventionTimeSeries.csv**: Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
 Updated daily. </br>
 **us-state-intervention-data/longFormStateInterventions.csv**: Running summary of interventions at the state level taken from reports and wikipedia

 **COVID-19-ILI-forecasting/us_cases_data_weekly.csv**: weekly counts of newly reported cases in each MMWR week by state and territory (and NYC) in the United States

 ## Georgia Data

 **ga-county-intervention-data/countyInterventionTimeSeries.csv**: Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
 Updated daily. </br>
 **ga-county-intervention-data/longFormCountyInterventions.csv**: Running summary of interventions at the state level taken from reports and wikipedia

 **ga_DGPH_daily_status_report**: daily cases, fatatliies, and tests in the state of Gerogia.
-Also includes demography about cases.  `GA-DPH-CanvasJS-data-cases-deaths.csv` is an alternate scrape of this data.
+Also includes demography about cases.  `GA-DPH-CanvasJS-data-cases-deaths.csv` is an alternate scrape of this data.</br>

 **georgia_icu_beds.csv**: number of icu beds by county for Georgia